How many people may participate in a single ToF?

 Scenario 2: just approach people and invite them until you have four.

 Sometimes Scenario 1 is inconvenient.
-Then this alternative can work, in which case the "Culture Setting" becomes even more important to ensure sufficient safety for people to stay involved.
+Then it becomes very important to agree clear manners at the start of the meeting to ensure sufficient safety for people to stay involved.
+See also "Starting a ToF meeting"

 Inviting a bigger team or group